 Yoga Alliance Professionals 200 Hour Yoga Teacher Training Course

-Our next course starts in October 2019 near Okehampton, Devon.
+Our next course starts in October 2020 near Coimbra in Portugal.
 The course is limited to a maximum of 6 students.
-The cost is £2000 though we are offering an Early Bird price of £1800 up to the end of August.
-A deposit of £500 will secure your place.
+The cost is £2400 inclusive of accommodation and meals.
+There is an Early Bird price of £2150 up to the end of February.
+A deposit of £600 will secure your place.

-This 200-hour non-residential yoga teacher training course runs over 9 months as a series of weekends.
-The course is designed so that you have ample time between weekends to put into practice what you have learned.
+This 200-hour residential yoga teacher training course runs over 2 weeks (27th October to 10th November) at a lovely peaceful location in rural Portugal.
+The course is designed so that you have plenty of time to develop your understanding, connect with yoga as a whole, and put into practice what you are learning.

 - Teaching practice: 20 hours (minimum contact time with the Senior Yoga Teacher: 16 hours);